saifalhroub/nopCommerce-store/Product_Details_Page.md

 Given the user is using the store
 When the user is on the product details page
 Then the user will be able to see others' reviews

+## AC13 -
+Given the user is using the store
+When the user is on the shoe detail page
+Then the user will be asked to select: - shoe color. - shoe size
 ---

 # 3️⃣ Test Cases